 Why is lighting control more than just convenience?

 How smart lighting can save you money and provide additional safety for your home and family.

 Smart lighting hasn't quite become the norm in every home but with the added advantages it offers and safety it brings, it should be.
 Smart lighting control can be much more affordable to operate and install than most homeowners think.
 And, simulated occupancy, while you're on vacation or making sure you walk into a well-lit home, brings convenience, peace of mind and added security.

 Smart Lighting – 5 Things to Know

 Lighting control is more than just a dimmer!

 For most of us, lighting control consists of on/off switches or dimmers placed at the entrance to a room or on a lamp.
 What most people don't know is that lighting control can be so much more!
 Here are the top five things you probably didn’t know, but absolutely should, about smart lighting.

 But first, let’s explain what we mean by lighting control or smart lighting.
 Smart lighting consists of “smart” dimmers and switches that can control a single light, a whole room, or even the entire property.
 When properly installed and configured it can better integrate your lifestyle with the most fundamental electronic system in your house – the lights.
 Smart lighting will provide incredible convenience, safety, and security, help to save energy, and enhance your home environment.

 1. Lighting Control is Simple

 You are probably familiar with the nightly task of wandering through the house and shutting off the lights in empty rooms, especially if there are children in your home.
-Smart lighting makes managing that task simple.
-By creating a “Good Night” scene you can shut off all the main lights, leave a dimmed light on in the hallway, and turn on exterior security lights with touch of button on the bedside keypad.
+Smart lighting makes managing tasks simple.
+By creating a “Good Night” scene you can shut off all the main lights, leave a dimmed light on in the hallway, and turn on exterior security lights with a touch of a button on the bedside keypad.